anokhinoleg/js_practice_for_php_dev/README.md

 ## Have some Ideas or Feedback?

-And as always, thanks so much for your support and letting us do what we love!

-If you have suggestions or questions, please feel free to open an issue or message us.
+If you have suggestions or questions, please feel free to open an issue or message on [https://knpuniversity.com](https://knpuniversity.com).

-<3 Your friends at KnpUniversity